DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 day and the theoretical issues it throws up will inform our reflections on media.

-In Book 1 of the *Metaphysics,* Aristotle discusses the ideas of Parmenides, the founder of the Eleatic School, who held that reality is one.
+In Book 1 of the *Metaphysics*, Aristotle discusses the ideas of Parmenides, the founder of the Eleatic School, who held that reality is one.
 As Aristotle notes, the difficulty with this position is how to account for motion, since Parmenides is 'compelled to accord with